mdurandgasselin/IFT-725-TimeSeries/README.md

-# TimeSeries_causalNet
+# IFT 725 TimeSeries

-Pytorch Implementation of SeriesNet from Krist Papadopoulos (tf)
+Pytorch Implementation of SeriesNet originally made in tf by Krist Papadopoulos (tf)